MAURI FRIENDS!

 Fishing

-Use the words and short phrases to create a class sensory poem that conveys the sights and sounds of being in hot weather by the ocean.
+Use a selection of the words and short phrases to create a class sensory poem that conveys the sights and sounds of being in hot weather by the ocean.

 Speak the poem together, or each take a line to say.
 Experiment with different voices to depict the mood and feeling of the words within the poem.